Our annual "Wild Game Sampler" will take place on January 5th, 2016 at 7:30PM

 WMDH's 2015 Online Duck Hunt Contest

-Our first duck box servicing event will take place in the central zone on March 12, 2016 at 8:00 AM - Meet at Paul Baj's house.
+Our first duck box servicing even took place in the central zone on March 12, Meet at Paul Baj's house.

 This event is for all members and a guest if you want,

 (to introduce new people to the club.)